Back to authors

 typescript

-TypeScript code style, type co-location, constant naming conventions, and arktype patterns.
-Use when writing TypeScript code, defining types, creating constants, or working with arktype schemas.
+TypeScript code style, type co-location, naming conventions (including acronym casing), test organization, and arktype patterns.
+Use when writing TypeScript code, defining types, naming variables/functions, organizing tests, or working with arktype schemas.

 UncategorizedView skill →